shivendrarox/study/README.md

 ## Progress
-If you would like to join me, feel free to either grab a copy of this repo and create your own goals for the year, or snag the [template](./progress-2018) to make your own copy and add a link to it here.

 ## Abstract

-I'm tackling my 2018 learning goals in true "Speedrun" style.
-My list contains far more courses than I expect I'll be able to complete in 2018, so it's sufficient that I can speedrun the year without running out of items from the list to learn.
+I'm tackling my 2019 learning goals in true "Speedrun" style.
+My list contains far more courses than I expect I'll be able to complete in 2019, so it's sufficient that I can speedrun the year without running out of items from the list to learn.

 Additionally, I'm including a variety of "bonus point" opportunities for reading books, completing projects, and completing algorithmic challenges.

 **My goal is to :**
 1. see how many points I can rack up by December 31, 2019.
+2. Follow the rules.
 2. Complete atleast 2 Tiers(Min 1 Tier per semester) of the guide until up by December 2019.
 3. Do atleast 2 Game dev speed-runs.
 3. [Meet atleast one of these](###Meet-atleast-one-of-these).